ReemaTurki-Alotaibi/HTTP-Practice/README.md

-# HTTP Practice Project
+# HTTP Requests Testing with Python 🧪

+This project demonstrates how to perform and test various HTTP requests using Python's `requests` library.
+It includes GET, POST, PUT, PATCH, DELETE, and REDIRECT handling with proper error handling and test automation.

+---

-## Project Overview
+## 📌 Features

-This project demonstrates how to use the `requests` library in Python to interact with APIs.
-It includes:
+- ✅ Basic GET request
-- Making **GET** requests with and without parameters.
+- ✅ GET with parameters
-- Making **POST**, **PUT**, **PATCH**, and **DELETE** requests.
-- Handling **redirects** and inspecting response headers.

-The project is designed to help you:
-- Understand the basics of HTTP methods.
-- Learn how to send and receive data from APIs.
+- ✅ POST request with JSON body
+- ✅ PUT and PATCH for updating resources
+- ✅ DELETE request simulation
-- Practice working with response status codes, headers, and JSON data.
+- ✅ Redirect response and header inspection
+- ✅ Error handling with `try/except`
+- ✅ Automated tests for each function

+---